covid19supportnepal/covid-19-datastories-framework/README.md

 ## Data Analysis

 And that's it!
 This adds a new very different data story, without much changes.
 Of course, the 'most fun' part on this is to parse the new data, and you can do that in the code you write in the 'data_reading' directory!
 I have one example, which does local parsing of data, and then creates the javascript ready charts for highchart.
 Feel free to make your own class/package/whatver to do any parsing, even push to the database, etc... and then use that to power the graphs!
 This MUST be what is used in the view.py above (or in any organiztion you make it).
 This will allow for the website to get the JSON as it expects it.
 If you change HighCharts, modify the HTML javascript module, and also ensure the JsonResponse object created in your data parsing modules and given the functions in the 'views.py' modules are also matching the new chart making tool!
 I keep all my datasets in the datasets directory in the root of the django folder - again, feel free to modify, but that is for local development and data parsing/cleaning.

+### Framework Creation and Support
+This framework was created by Arpan Kaphle, who volunteered with covid19supportnepal during the end of summer 2020.
+I wish future developers the best of luck as we hopefully get out of this pandemic soon, and am appreciative of covid19supportnepal, as well as all of you guys who are helping get information out to people!
+Feel free to contact me via the email covid19supportnepal has on hand for any future questions.
+I wrote this over the course of a few hours prior to returning to university, so I know this readme is rushed (and the code, while attempted to be modular to future data stories, may look rushed but hopefully good enough to use!).